Cellie0320/personal_expense_tracker/backend/README.md

   - Deletes the user profile from the database.
   - Destroys the session and redirects to the index page.

-## Contributing
+## Contact and Support
-For any questions or issues, please contact the development team at [marceldelange20@gmail.com](mailto:marceldelange20@gmail.com)
+For contact and support refer to the [Support Section](../README.md#6-conclusion-and-support) for more details